zhengjunyao-work/arc24/docs/modeling/Iteration_15_study_data_scaling.md

 | 10000          | 40.00%   |
 | 21250          | 85.00%   |

-In the unlikely even that the trend continues, it would be enough to generate 21k tasks to achieve the 500k reward.
+In the unlikely even that the trend continues "forever", it would be enough to generate 21k tasks to achieve the 500k reward.

 ## Conclusion

+If we had access to more data with the same quality as the ARC tasks, it is very likely that we could improve the accuracy of our model.

 ## Next steps

-## TODO

-- [ ]
+- Revisit the study about external data
+- Generate new data for training